Search and Rescue New Initiatives Fund Frequently Asked Questions

 Who decides if a proposal is accepted?

 Proposals for projects to improve search and rescue within provincial or territorial jurisdictions are submitted to the Provincial or Territorial SAR NIF partner or a recognized National, Provincial or Territorial SAR volunteer association.
 They select the proposals that best support regional interests.
 A single proposal is created to reflect provincial or territorial needs and priorities and is then submitted to PS for review and consideration by the SAR NIF Merit Board.
-Proposals for projects to improve search and rescue within federal jurisdictions are presented to the appropriate federal department and submitted to PS for consideration by the SAR NIF Merit Board.
 The Merit Board reviews proposals for consideration and submits their recommendations to PS for final approval.

 Who makes up the Merit Board and ICSAR?